AnicetNgrt/llm-fullstack-template/README.md

-# YOUR APP
+# LLM Fullstack Template

-A template with a complete backend in Python and frontend in SvelteKit to make real-time LLM apps.
+An opinionated template with a backend in Python and frontend in SvelteKit, featuring Tailwind, with a lot of features to build LLM-based state-machine like agents.

 ## Features